jimvickery/iphone_3in1_calculator/readme.md

 # iPhone-Calculator-3-in-1

-This iPhone app has three calculators in one: Tip, Invesint and regular.
+This iPhone app has three calculators in one: Tip, Investing and regular calculator in one.

 ![Alt text](iphonecalc.png?raw=true "Title")